So you want to learn to drive do you?

 The DVLA (Driver and Vehicle Licensing Agency) issues driving licences.

 You cannot drive until you receive your licence.
 When you receive it, you must check it and make sure all the details are correct.

 You will receive a card licence with your photo on the front.
-You will also receive a paper part.
-Both parts will have your own unique driver number.

 Keep them both safe as your Instructor, and the DSA will need to see them.
 You might have to produce them to the Police if required to do so.

 So you now have a licence do you?You now need professional tuition, It is unlikely that any other person can guide you through the syllabus and train you to the standard required.You need to choose a qualified Driving Instructor.
 There are many advertised but asking friends or family may lead you to someone who can deliver the training you require.
 Instructors who are registered with the Driving Standards Agency will display a badge in the windscreen of their tuition vehicle.
 They have to be to charge money for lessons.Who ever you choose, remember if you are not happy, you are free to swap to another Instructor.
 It is important that you feel happy and trust your Instructor for learning to take place.
 If you’re dreading your next lesson, then think about what I have just said.Your Instructor should be able to answers any related questions you have.
 Your Instructor should have some means of recording your progress that both of you can follow.
 It is called a Drivers Record.
 This will help you see your strengths and weaknesses.